Getting your visa

-You will need to obtain a new visa if you wish to study with us and will need to get a CAS in order to do so.
-If you are currently studying at an FE college or private provide please note you cannot apply for your new visa here in the UK, you must instead go back home and do your visa application there.
+You will need to obtain a new visa if you wish to study with us and will need to get a CAS to do so.
+If you are currently studying at an FE college or private provider, please note you cannot apply for your new visa here in the UK, you must instead go back home and make your visa application there.
 The same applies if you have not completed or failed your studies elsewhere.

 Before Enrolling with us

 Please note you must have applied for your new visa before you can enrol at Birmingham City University.